acolomb/libdebugmod/README.md

 	make host

-As another example usage, the `avr` target provides a convenient way to cross-build using the avr-gcc toolchain and then dump the resulting disassembly for inspection:
+As another example usage, the `avr` target provides a convenient way to cross-build using the [avr-gcc toolchain][2] and then dump the resulting disassembly for inspection:

 	make avr

 To use the library in your own code, there are two possible build scenarios.
 Either way, the `include` directory should be added to the preprocessor include path for your project.

+[2]: http://www.nongnu.org/avr-libc/‎ "AVR Libc, for use with avr-gcc"

 #### Variant A: Using the static library ####